For questions or more information, email us at NRH@bncpools.com or find the location nearest you.

 Ledge cover

 The ledge cover is used to cover the joints of the top ledges.
 They cover all the screws and plates used to assemble the pools and provide protection from any sharp edges.
-These are available in steel or resin, however all the pools at Bonnie and Clyde’s come with resin covers for the greatest protection against sharp edges.
+These are available in steel or resin, however all the pools at Bonnie and Clyde’s come with resin covers for the greatest protection for kids against sharp edges.

 Stabilizer Rails